PromptDA: Label-guided Data Augmentation for Prompt-based Few-shot Learners: Label-guided Data Augmentation for Prompt-based Tuning

 \section{Label-guided Data Augmentation for Prompt-based Tuning}

-In this section, we detail the proposed framework of {\m}, illustrated in Figure~\ref{fig:promptda}.
-It mainly consists of three modules: (1) a label augmentation module to derive multiple label words from labels for enriching the label space; (2) an augmented prompt-based tuning module for augmenting training data guided by label words; and (3) a prediction transformation module to transform the prediction from the label words to original labels.
+In this section, we detail the proposed framework {\m}, which is illustrated in Figure~\ref{fig:promptda}.
+It mainly consists of three modules: (1) a \textit{Label Augmentation} module to derive multiple label words for each class to enrich the label space; (2) an \textit{Augmented Prompt-based Tuning} module for augmenting the training data guided by label words; (3) a \textit{Prediction Transformation} module to transform the prediction from the label words to original classes.